 the criminalisation of consensual sex with the effect that, instead of seeking help to get out of the sex industry or deal with a drug dependency, it would be driven further underground.
 Driving prostitution underground is guaranteed to increase

 sex workers' vulnerability to rape and other violence, as violent men would know that the risk of arrest deters sex workers from reporting assaults.

 I would like to be able to say that these clauses were extensively debated in the other place, before they came up to us here.
 Sadly, that was not the case, as the noble Lord, Lord Henley, pointed out in his opening speech.
 The longest debate in

-but I counsel my noble friend that there are as many or more powerful arguments against doing what Sweden has attempted as there are for trying it.
-I for one will certainly oppose such a proposition if it comes before us during the later stages of
+Sweden, but I counsel my noble friend that there are as many or more powerful arguments against doing what Sweden has attempted as there are for trying it.
+I for one will certainly oppose such a proposition if it comes before us during the later

 Finally, bearing in mind that we are promised a substantive piece of legislation reforming the law on prostitution in the next Session—David Hanson, the Prisons Minister, is on record as saying this—it would be better to drop Clauses 123 to 125